Knowing the deck materials available when designing a deck is important. We are going to show you 10 differences between Trex composite and wood...

-Trex® vs. Wood
+Trex® Decking vs. Wood Decking

 In the short term, a new wood deck made from typical treated southern pine lumber is going to be economical and look pretty good.
-You may decide to paint the deck a color that reflects heat, or stain it to help it weather our intense seasonal changes.
+You may decide to paint the deck a color that reflects heat or stain it to help it weather our intense seasonal changes.
 For the first year or two, however, a wooden deck will appear new.
 Then gradually, the weather and use will begin to take their toll in warping and twisting boards, splinters here and there, chipping pain, fading stain, and other problems.

-For many homeowners, especially those planning smaller decks that are near the ground, a little elbow grease a couple times each year is worth the savings.
-However, those considering large, two-story or multi-level decks may want to take a closer look at the benefits of composite deck materials like Trex® over wood, unless they really want to handle the maintenance themselves or hire a company to do it.
+For many homeowners, especially those planning smaller decks that are near the ground, a little elbow grease a couple of times each year is worth the savings.
+However, those considering large, two-story, or multi-level decks may want to take a closer look at the benefits of composite deck materials like Trex® over wood, unless they really want to handle the maintenance themselves or hire a company to do it.

 Over the long term, the case for building with composite decking like Trex® gets stronger for the larger, elevated decks.
 In the first place, large decks, regardless of material, are complicated and costly to design and build.
 So, using composite materials could be considered an investment in your investment.
-Secondly, for larger decks, having a 25-year limited warranty on decking can provide peace of mind you can’t get with typical treated wood products, even if your maintenance is perfect.
+Secondly, for larger decks, having a 25-year limited warranty on decking can provide peace of mind you can’t get with typically treated wood products, even if your maintenance is perfect.

 Another attractive Trex® option is the company’s “Good-Better-Best” lineup of products for both decking and railing.
-With three different levels — Trex Select®, the top rated Trex Enhance® and Trex Transcend® — the color choices and railing options are designed to be compatible with different styles and tastes, and a range of budgets.
+With three different levels — Trex Select®, the top-rated Trex Enhance®, and Trex Transcend® — the color choices and railing options are designed to be compatible with different styles and tastes, and a range of budgets.

-Whether you care about sustainability and environmental responsibility, or just want a deck that frees you up for more cookouts and less cleaning, composite decking from Trex® are the way to go.
+Whether you care about sustainability and environmental responsibility or just want a deck that frees you up for more cookouts and less cleaning, composite decking from Trex® are the way to go.